 We are committed to enhancing biodiversity and green spaces across the NHS Greater Glasgow and Clyde estate.

-• Developing and making use of our outdoor estate as places for health and wellbeing; for patients, staff, visitors, and the local community.
+- Maximising internal and external funding opportunities to develop projects that make use of our outdoor estate for the health and wellbeing of patients, staff, visitors, and the local community.

 Sites